-In August 2014, our Board of Directors approved a new stock repurchase program following the completion of our previous program.
-This program is open-ended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.
+In July 2016, following the termination of the August 2014 program, we announced a new stock repurchase program approved by our Board of Directors.
+The new program is open-ended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$250.0 million in the open market or in negotiated transactions.